Skip to main content

 What is a Confluence page tree?

-A screenshot of a Confluence page tree
+A screenshot of a hierarchical list of pages in a Confluence page tree

 How do I order a page tree in Confluence?